ysyk2021/the-role-of-creativity-encouraging-innovation-and-risk-taking-in-advocacy-groups/src/chapter-1-3.md

-Introduction: Importance of Encouraging Innovation and Risk-Taking
+Importance of Encouraging Innovation and Risk-Taking
 ==================================================================

 Innovation and risk-taking are essential for effective advocacy.
 In a rapidly changing world, organizations must be adaptable and creative to achieve meaningful change.
 Encouraging innovation and risk-taking can help organizations stay ahead of the curve, overcome obstacles, and effect lasting change.